Admission and Registrar Forms

 We hope the convenience of online services makes your life easier!
 Anything you can do online with our office can also be accomplished in person on the Lakeland or Winter Haven campus and at the JD Alexander or Airside Center.
-Forms that can be faxed are noted below.
-The fax number is 863.297.1023.
-All other forms must be submitted in person or mailed to:
+Electronic forms are submitted through our Etrieve system.
+When using Polk State’s electronic forms through Etrieve for the first time, you will need to perform a password reset by providing your institutional email.
+Once your password is reset, your Etrieve Username to login is the first part of your institutional email ( i.e. firstname.lastname@example.org would be marysmith22).
+All other paper forms must be submitted in person or mailed to:

 Polk State College

 If you are a student with Disabilities and need assistance with forms, contact the Admission and Registrar’s Office by calling 863.297.1000 or coming to any campus or center’s Admission and Registrar’s office.
 You may also see a Disability Service Advisor on the Lakeland or Winter Haven campus.